rwieruch/blog_robinwieruch_content/blog/react-table-select/index.md

   ]}
 />

-In this tutorial, I want to show you how to use [React Table Library](https://react-table-library.com) with its **useRowSelect** plugin for a select feature.
-In the previous example, you have already installed React Table Library to create a table component.
+In this tutorial, I want to show you how to use [React Table Library](https://react-table-library.com) with its **useRowSelect** plugin to implement a select feature.
+In the previous example, you installed React Table Library to create a table component.
 Now, we will enable users to **select a row** in the table by either clicking the row or clicking a checkbox.

 First, import the useRowSelect hook: